mahmoud/sedimental/entries/designing_a_version.md

 Ironically yes.

-"Semantic" Versioning is all relative, and one developer's 1.0 is another's 0.0.1alpha.
+"Semantic" Versioning is all relative.
+One developer's 1.0.0 is another's 0.0.1alpha.
 As authors, we try to ignore this and write others off as wrong.
-But as clients, we make snap judgments, and SemVer makes that possible.
+But as clients, we make snap judgments, and SemVer lets us forget and pretend.
 Calendar versioning is absolute and neutral, with practical advantages to boot.

 As application developers adding functionality, evaluating a new